 Andrew Messing at Harvard University has stated of midpoint responses, “you get to pretend that this response (like the others) enables you to measure a response.”
 Many academic studies have concluded that offering a midpoint leads to clustering at that midpoint, (Krosnick, Narayan, & Smith.
 1996).

 The advantage of a scale, like ours which forces a view is that you are not left with a lot of ‘middle ground’ responses where you’re not sure what they meant (they don’t care, they don’t know, they have no view on it, they can’t be bothered?) and you have specific actions you can take in each case.

 If you’ve just had your house cleaned, come off a conference call, returned from a hotel visit or had an experience with a customer service rep, you will have an opinion on that experience which will either be in some way positive or negative.
 It just can’t be completely average.
-It may not have been great (yellow)… it might have been awful (red)… it might have been ‘fine’ (green) or it might have been excellent (gold).
+It may have been just ok (yellow)… or awful (red)… or ‘fine’ (green) or it might have been excellent (gold).
 We believe that “OK” is not at all the same as “completely neutral”.

 The Customer Thermometer survey approach has been designed from the ground up to drive service recovery action.
 Most surveys are never acted upon in real time – and one of the main reasons for this is that neutral points give a business nothing to act on.

-Say a customer clicked an ‘Average’ on Tuesday at 09:45… his ticket number was 1002356 and the agent dealing with the ticket was David (and yes Customer Thermometer can tell you all that).
+Say a customer clicked an ‘Average’ on Tuesday at 09:45… his ticket number was 1002356 and the agent dealing with the ticket was David.

 The problem here is that an ‘average’ rating gives you no next step because you have no information about how that customer is feeling.